tnfsa/tnfsa.github.io/README.md

 4. To run this app functionally you still need another [server](https://github.com/tnfsa/lunch-back) running backend

 # Specialities
-1. It is connected to the google oauth api
+1. It is connected to the Google oauth api
 2. You can view and order what you what to eat in the page
+3. It is operated in pwa, increasing lots of advantages
 # How to build
 1. install npm
 2. go to the main folder